bob-fornal/work-notes/Cloud/AWS/CSAA/Advanced-S3-and-Athena.md

 * Automatically moves objects between two access tiers based on changing access patterns.
 * Designed for durability of 99.999999999% of objects across multiple AZ.
 * Resilient against events that impact an entire AZ.
-* 99.9% Availabiity over a given year.
+* 99.9% Availability over a given year.

 ### Amazon Glacier

-* Low cost object storage meant for archiving/backup.
+* Low-cost object storage meant for archiving/backup.
 * Data is retained for longer terms (10s of years).
 * Alternative to on-premise magnetic tape storage.
 * Designed for durability of 99.999999999%.